Kansas races past Miami in 2nd half, reaches 16th Final Four

 With McCormack asserting himself inside and Braun and Ogbai picking up their play on the perimeter, Kansas outscored Miami 25-7 over the first 10 minutes of the second half.

+“Kansas came out in the second half and really hit us with like a knockout punch,” Larrañaga said.

-Jalen Wilson made two foul shots and Agbaji connected from 3 to lift the Jayhawks to a 54-42 lead with 10:14 left.
-And the Big 12 champions just kept rolling.
+Wilson made two foul shots and Agbaji connected from 3 to lift the Jayhawks to a 54-42 lead with 10:14 left.
+And they just kept rolling.

 A dunk by Agbaji capped a 10-0 run and made it 67-46 with 4:35 left, delighting the pro-Kansas crowd at the United Center.
 A 3 by Agbaji extended the lead to 23 points with 1:58 remaining.